raphaelm/django-i18nfield/docs/strings.rst

 a value from an ``I18nCharField`` and pass it to a template, the template will cast the value to a string and you **do not need to do anything** to make it work.

-This behaviour is intentionally very similar to the ``ugettext_lazy`` method from Django's translation layer.
+This behaviour is intentionally very similar to the ``gettext_lazy`` method from Django's translation layer.

 However, when you deal with such strings in python code, you should know how they behave.
 Therefore,